guildai/guildai/guild/tests/entry-points.md

-# Guild resources
+# Entry points

-Guild resources are discoverable using `pkg_resources`.
+Various Guild "objects" (internal code resources) are discoverable using `pkg_resources`.
 For details on this module, see [Package Discovery and Resource Access using pkg_resources](http://setuptools.readthedocs.io/en/latest/pkg_resources.html).

     >>> import pkg_resources